5 Tactics You Need To Know To Catch Bass

 Last but not least, always be safe.

 Where the right gear that’s suitable for our type of fishing.

-It can be really dangerous fishing from the rocks.
-I personally always like to go with someone, especially if your wading in the water.
+It can be hazardous fishing from the rocks; personally, I always like to go with someone, especially if your wading in the water.

-I have stacked it and fallen over 4 times when that water was absolutely freezing it really isn’t much fun.
+I had stacked it and fallen over 4 times when that water was absolutely freezing; it really isn’t much fun.

 My lovely misses was mortified seeing me run from my car after my disastrous lure fishing trip in my pants.

-It’s best to just stay on dry land if you can, people still catch bass without wading out in the water, it just opens up the floodgates when your hunting the fish.
+It’s best to stay on dry land if you can; people still catch bass without wading out in the water; it just opens up the floodgates when your hunting the fish.